austerlitz/json_data_extractor/README.md

 }

 ```

+Modifiers can be supplied on object creation and/or added later by calling `#add_modifier` method.
+Please see specs for examples.

+## TODO

+Update this readme for better usage cases.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.